SopraIt/skus_classifier/README.md

                         a float value indicating the cutoff percentage of the transformations to be applied, default to 0 (no transformations)
-  -b BKG, --bkg BKG     mandatory for images with different sizes, if
+  -b BKG, --bkg BKG     if specified, apply a squared canvas behind each
-                        specified, apply a squared canvas as a background, transparent if truthy, an image if a path to an existing file is specified, default to false --brand {mm,gg}       specify how to fetch labels from filenames, default to MaxMara
+                        image, can be True (white for RGB, transparent for RGBA), a specific RGB string (i.e. FF00FF) or a path to an existing file to be used as background, default to false
+  --brand {mm,gg}       specify how to fetch labels from filenames, default to
+                        MaxMara
   -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}